majewsky/prometheus-minimum-viable-sd/README.md

 # prometheus-minimum-viable-sd

-The Minimum-Viable service discovery plugin for [Prometheus](https://prometheus.io).
+The Minimum Viable service discovery plugin for [Prometheus](https://prometheus.io).

+**tl;dr:** Each node that has services exposing Prometheus metrics has a JSON file defining its services (usually generated via configuration management).
+Each node sends its JSON to a central daemon running alongside the Prometheus server that compiles all services into one big list for Prometheus.

 ## Installation and usage